wizkers/wizkers/README.md

-VizApp
+Big Whiskers
 ============

+Big Whiskers extends the reach of your measurement instruments.

-Web-based display, log managemetn, recording and config application for measurement instruments.
+Web-based display, log management, recording and config application for measurement instruments.

 Displays the content of the logs, synchronises the internal clock with the computer, and displays a few additional infos.

-Functionality will evolve along with firmware features of the Onyx itself.

 Installing
 ----------